What happens if the health plan you signed up for on your state exchange fails?

 Related >> Guide to Health Plans

-Stick with your failed health-care plan
+You can stick with your failed health care plan

 You may be able to stick with your failed plan for at least a while.